Skip to main content

 Three.
 MUSC Main Hospital, MUSC Ashley River Tower (ART), and the Ralph H. Johnson VA Medical Center.
 There are rarely consults at the Institute of Psychiatry (an inpatient psychiatry ward) covered by the B service.
 All are located within a 0.5 mile radius or less.

 Inpatient days vary based on patient load.
 Usual fellow hours are 7 a.m. to 5 p.m., but this also depends on workload.
 Fellows will attend whatever clinic/conference is scheduled and then proceed with rounds.
 Fellows pre-round as able prior to bedside rounds with attendings.
-This is attending-dependent, but usually starts between 9 and 10 a.m. with a lunch break.
+Teams often table-round on follow ups around 10 am, then bedside-round on new consults around 2 pm, though this is attending dependent.
 Teams will see new consults as they are called and generally stop seeing new consults after 3 p.m. unless more urgent.

 Yes.
 Fellows will generally have medical students/residents and sometimes pharmacy residents on service to teach.
 This is usually in an informal setting.